cwegscheid08/connect_four/README.md

 ### GAME

 House's the rules for the game, calls players to make moves, checks to see if either player has won.
+To win, either player must get at least four of their symbols in a row in either horizontal, veritcal, or diagonal positions.

+Game will have to initialize with player_1 and player_2 as arguments.
+If player_2 is left nil, it will auto load with a computer player randomly generating guesses.

 ### BOARD

 Will be a 7x6 grid housing cells set equal to 'nil', will place players icons in correspoding cells based on their input

-### PLAYERS

-Sets parent methods for both human and comuter players.

 ### COMPUTER